-Contributions to Education by Hokkien community in Singapore
+Contributions to education by Hokkien community in Singapore

 The overseas Chinese placed great value in education, and the leaders of the Hokkien community of Singapore were no exception.
 In 1829, 10 years after the founding of modern Singapore, missionary Claudius Henry Thomsen (1782–1835) documented three Chinese private schools on the island, one of which was located on Pekin Street and ran lessons in the Hokkien dialect for 22 students.
 Two works written during the Daoguang era — Treatise on Britain (1832) by Xiao Lingyu (1789–unknown) and The Illustrated Treatise on the Maritime Kingdoms (1847–1848) by Wei Yuan (1794–1857) — mentioned American Mission Press, a publishing arm and school of American mission in Singapore where Americans learnt Chinese from Hokkien and Cantonese tutors.
 There were also several private schools that taught in Hokkien and Cantonese.